taubyte/tau/README.md

 ### Deploy

-Deploy Taubyte to your own Server and/or VMs:
+Deploy Taubyte to your own Servers and/or VMs:

 * Manual deployment → [https://tau.how/platform/deployment/](https://tau.how/platform/deployment/)